jwlunsford/linux_setup/README.md

 * Psycopg2

 ## Ubuntu Configuration Changes
-* Changed SSH Port from 22 to 2200
+* Changed SSH Port from 22 to 2200 in the Lighsail Console
 * Configured UFW Firewall to only allow incomming connections for SSH, HTTP, and NTP
-* Added an additional Unix user with sudo access
+* Added an additional Unix user with `sudo` access privileges
 * Added an alias in _bashrc_ file: `alias python=python3` to use Python3 version instead of default 2.7 installed with Ubuntu.